Buying a home with a significant other is a big investment and commitment, but having two incomes can more easily open the door to homeownership.

 The Takeaway

-Buying a house with someone you are not married to works similarly to purchasing a property when married.
-Hopeful co-owners will apply for a mortgage as individuals.
-In general, the more solid each is financially, the better the chances of a “yes” and a good rate.
+Buying a house with someone you are not married to works similarly to purchasing a property when married, but there are some important conversations to have about how ownership is structured and what might happen if one of you dies or wants to sell.
+The more solid each buyer is financially, the better the chances of a good mortgage rate.

 FAQ